SibitendaHarriet/SnDAP/docs/3_Extraction_of_social_concerns/Human_evaluations.md

 all_metrics_melted = all_metrics_df.melt(id_vars='Theme', var_name='Metric', value_name='Value')
 ```
 ![Visualize Results](../theme_eval2.png)
-- The bootstrapped metrics for each theme are shown in a bar plot, and the mean values of each metric are printed for further analysis.
+- The bootstrapped metrics for each theme are shown in a bar plot, and the values of each metric are based on existance each label in the mulitilabel column.